 By Bill Kleiman, Nachusa Grasslands, TNC

 UTV skid unit tanks: The best part of a Utility Vehicle is its mobility on prescribed fires.
-In my humble opinion 50 gallons of water is plenty to carry on a UTV.
-RKO Enterprises ordered me in this tank from United Plastics Fabricating as I wanted to reuse an old reel and pump and save money plumbing it myself.
+50 to 70 gallons of water is plenty to carry on a UTV.
+At 70 gallons your machine is noticeably weighed down on its springs.
+RKO Enterprises ordered me this tank from United Plastics Fabricating as I wanted to reuse an old reel and pump and save money plumbing it myself.

 I point to the sump on the bottom of the tank.
 If you don’t have a sump then you will carry water around your tank that your pump can’t access to spray.
 Make sure you buy a tank with a sump.